Lubenem/Dating_Quest_v4/CodingLog/CodingLog_28.09.25.md

 * Calendar fix

 # Prompts

+[] Let's move to React to leverage the ready to use components, solutions and features instead of reainwenting the wheel.
+Let's not touch our `HTML_Cursor_DatingQuest` folder, instead let's duplicate it into a new project folder alongside, we will call it `React_Cursor_DatingQuest`.
+Review the old code and reabuild eveyrhing we have so far in react using best practises for react

+[-] UI improvements
+* Calendar | Any 1 date should be always select and the bottom details component should be always present
+* Calendar | Bottom details component | no `x` button, so it is not closing, the text inside counter blocks should be white, cause currently it's difficult to see (gray)
+* Map | remove all the ui exept for map (location found block, my location button etc)
+* Dashboard | remove `reset today`, instead each counter shoud a nice little `-` button on the top right corenr, that will decrement the counter by 1 (needed for a case if a mistake was made)

+[x] Improve look / theme (dark, purple)
+Let's chagne our ui look and theme.
+Mainly lets focus on changing colors.
+Please look into `dashboard.png` the image of an old app.
+We should look and feel similar.
+* The theme should be dark always
+* The colroing should be `gradiant purple + pink` like on png (only text can be white)
+* The navbar and the app in general should avoid using emojies which look cheap, we should use preloaded icons from some fancy server created for this purpose (use common practise)
+* remove the underlying UI under map, cause we can see it sometimes when the map is loading, and it is not needed

 [x] Map page
 Added a third page - `Map`.
 Should be also available on the navbar